Skip to article frontmatterSkip to article content

 from madsci.client.resource_client import ResourceClient

-# Create a resource template for sample tubes
+# Register a reusable template for sample tubes

 description="Standard 2mL sample tube",